- February 2011 (4)

 It is easy and natural like anticipating the bounce of a bouncing ball.

-Normal metronomes without bounce visuals can easily encourage you to play off the beat - especially if you are new to metronome practise.
-That's because it is when you are a fraction out of time that you hear the beat most clearly.
-Especially with a loud instrument, the click can easily vanish when you hit the beat.
-And even if that doesn't happen, it is likely to merge at least a bit when you hit the beat, and become less distinct.
+Normal metronomes without bounce visuals can easily encourage you to play off the beat - especially if you are new to metronome practice..
+When you are a fraction out of time, you hear the beat most clearly.
+When you are in time, the click can "disappear" - especially for players of loud instruments like percussion or piano.

 That way you can develop really precise time.
 It's not that you have to be on the beat every time - musicians often play ahead or behind the beat as part of the feel of the music, often intentionally.
 It is just so you can hit it exactly whenever you want to.